 During the initial reporting period, we have also come to understand that we have much yet to learn regarding labour standards and human rights in the countries outside the EU and North America in our supply chain.
 We will be taking steps in the forthcoming financial year to increase our knowledge and understanding of labour standards in those countries, looking at implementing various measures to identify and mitigate risk and building on the approach deployed to ensure that we operate, as far as possible free from enforced labour, human trafficking and slavery.

-Over the past two and a half years we have:
+Over the past three and a half years we have:

 - Brought our standpoint and responsibilities to the fore in our communications with all stakeholders